CarNDCapstone/CarND-Capstone/README.md

 When the simulator launches, select the "Camera" check box to provide the video feed to the traffic light detector, and unselect "Manual" to enable drive-by-wire (DBW).

-The launch will be similar for MacOS and Windows.
+The simulator launch will be similar for MacOS and Windows.
 Follow the OS-specific instructions provided by Udacity.